 It was during this first year that Dave's wife Betty met Ralph Shear (Piper with a band in Daytona) in the Wal-Mart Shopping Center, St Augustine, after noticing his Scottish bumper stickers.
 Ralph was living in Palm Coast and knew of another piper, Jack Kelly (a retired NYC Police Department Piper ) in Palm Coast.
 The band now had 4 pipers.
 After picking up several more pipers and plenty of practice, we stepped off in our first parade on December 02, 2000, in The Colonial Watch, Grand Illumination Parade, in St. Augustine, Florida.

 During the 2015 band season, members of the band began to discuss the possibility of changing the band's name.
 As the areas and communities in which the band was requested to play continued to grow; it was proposed, to choose a name that was not restricted to just one city.
-Further the band had now grown in size now to 33 members.
-Of the 33 members 21 were active or retired First Responders and 8 Military Veterans, covering all branches of the Armed Forces.
-There was much heartfelt discussion on the topics.
-In March of 2016 during a band business meeting it was voted to change the band's performing name to "Coast Florida - Police & Fire Pipes & Drums".
+Further the band had now grown in size to 33 members.
+Of the 33 members 21 were active or retired First Responders and 8 Military Veterans covering all branches of the Armed Forces.
+There was much heartfelt discussion on the topic.
+In March of 2016 during a band business meeting it was voted to change the band's performing name to "Coastal Florida - Police & Fire Pipes & Drums".
 Along with the name change came some uniform changes, mainly cap badges and navy blue uniform shirts.
 The scheduled roll out date was set for September 11, 2016, the 15th anniversary of the 9-11 attacks.

 On January 20, 2017, the band was invited to perform for the 58th Inaugural Parade for the President & Vice President of the United States of America.
-Only two band per state are awarded this honor every 4 years.
+Only two bands per state are awarded this honor every 4 years.
 The Coastal Florida Police & Fire Pipes & Drums, proudly represented the State of Florida on the national stage.
 We dedicated our performance in memory of those Police Officers and Firefighters killed in the line of duty in 2016.